Probing Hilbert space fragmentation and the block inverse participation ratio: Introduction

-In this work we consider Hilbert space fragmentation\cite{PhysRevB.101.214205,PhysRevX.12.011050,Moudgalya_2021,PhysRevX.10.011047,PhysRevB.101.174204,PhysRevB.103.L220304,Moudgalya_2022, PhysRevLett.127.150601, PhysRevX.9.021003, PhysRevB.103.L220304,Dias_2000,de2019dynamics,frey_hilbert_2022,PhysRevX.10.011047,yoshinaga_emergence_2022,kohlert_experimental_2021}, an entirely different mechanism of ergodicity breaking, which is much less explored than MBL.
+In this paper we consider Hilbert space fragmentation \cite{PhysRevB.101.214205,PhysRevX.12.011050,Moudgalya_2021,PhysRevX.10.011047,PhysRevB.101.174204,PhysRevB.103.L220304,Moudgalya_2022, PhysRevLett.127.150601, PhysRevX.9.021003, PhysRevB.103.L220304,Dias_2000,de2019dynamics,frey_hilbert_2022,PhysRevX.10.011047,yoshinaga_emergence_2022,PhysRevLett.130.010201}, an entirely different mechanism of ergodicity breaking, which is much less explored than MBL.
 It describes the phenomenon that local constraints can separate the Hilbert space into exponentially many subspaces, which are spanned by product states and are dynamically disconnected from each other.
 The Hamiltonian assumes a block-diagonal structure with respect to a product basis, and the number of blocks is exponential in system size~$L$.
 This results in a small number of dynamically accessible states and can prevent a typical initial product state (or their low-dimensional linear combinations) from thermalizing.
+As with the case of MBL, it is not entirely clear how robust this mechanism of ergodicity breaking is.
+While some argue heuristically that for physical realizations the fragmentation is merely a prethermal phenomenon even in the thermodynamic limit \cite{PhysRevB.101.174204}, others have demonstrated the possibility of much greater robustness \cite{PhysRevB.108.045127,stephen2022ergodicity}.
+Instead of arguing in terms of the lifetime of dynamical constraints based on perturbative effects, we choose to study properties of the exact eigenstates of models that have a fragmented limit as well as nonfragmented regimes.
+In particular, we introduce a modified notion of IPR in order to quantify the degree of fragmentation indicated by these eigenstates.